nikitavoloboev/data/databases/blockchain/ethereum.md

 # [Ethereum](https://www.ethereum.org)

-Ethereum is a virtual machine built on top of the blockchain that lets you create and run smart contracts that then run on the blockchain.
-Unfortunately it has [too high fees](https://twitter.com/austerity_sucks/status/1457064593591840773) compared to [any other proper PoS chain](https://twitter.com/immaterial_ink/status/1457453404087857162).
+Ethereum is a virtual machine built using a blockchain (spread around many clients) that lets you create and run smart contracts (arbitrary code) that then run in perpetuity.

+It is quite useless however due to it having [too high fees](https://twitter.com/austerity_sucks/status/1457064593591840773) compared to [any other proper PoS chain](https://twitter.com/immaterial_ink/status/1457453404087857162).
+[Solidity](https://soliditylang.org) is nice prototype language which you can use with [Solang](https://solang.readthedocs.io/en/latest/) & compile it to [more efficient chains](https://twitter.com/deepfates/status/1458937791430098947).

 ## Notes